Destination NSW has strengthened the state’s position as Australia’s number one destination for youth travel with a Youth Tourism Product Showcase.

-Held in collaboration with Youth Tourism NSW, businesses that attended included Local Sauce Tours, Wake Up!, YHA Australia, Tourism Adventure Group (representing Nomads, Mojo Surf and Work & Travel Company), Spaceships Rentals, Colourful Collective Travel, Surf Camp Australia and Ultimate Travel.
+Businesses showcased their youth-focused products to the Destination NSW marketing and product development teams.
+Participants included Local Sauce Tours, Wake Up!, YHA Australia, Tourism Adventure Group (representing Nomads, Mojo Surf and Work & Travel Company), Spaceships Rentals, Colourful Collective Travel, Surf Camp Australia and Ultimate Travel.

-The state welcomed 8.1 million domestic overnight youth tourism visitors in 2024, who stayed 23.5 million nights and spent $4.8 billion (up 5.4 per cent year-on-year).
+Tourism Research Australia data shows the state welcomed 8.1 million domestic overnight youth tourism visitors in 2024, who stayed 23.5 million nights and spent $4.8 billion (up 5.4 per cent year-on-year).

 Top 10 international youth markets for NSW